1928 Auckland Rugby League season: Schoolboys competition

-Newmarket Primary School won the championship.
+Newmarket Primary School won the championship after the Newmarket club had formed in the same season.
 Otahuhu Schools won the final of the school knockout competition after defeating Onehunga Convent 13 to 3 on October 27.
 Otahuhu had beaten Newmarket 12-10 in their semi final while Onehunga Convent A beat Mount Albert Primary School 8-0 in the other semi final.
 Newton, Mount Albert, Otahuhu B, Onehunga Convent B, and Onehunga Convent C had entered teams for the knockout competition which began on September 8.